Jackwitwicky/android-captcha-ui/README.md

 Then next step is to add the library dependency on your app build.grade file

 ```
-//on your app build.gradle file, add the sign in ui
+//on your app build.gradle file, add the captcha ui

 dependencies {
 	        implementation 'com.github.Jackwitwicky:android-captcha-ui:v0.0.2'